mdbrown543/university-manager/README.md

 # university-manager
-Mock university website for students and employees
+Mock university website for list of students